Guidance

 • 1.1 What is the scope of the 2016 contract?

 The 2016 contract for doctors and dentists in training applies in England for trainees in hospital and community posts and public health posts approved for postgraduate medical/dental education.
-It replaces the current new deal arrangements, 2000 and the hospital medical and dental staff terms and conditions of service 2002, as they apply to trainees.
+It replaced the hospital medical and dental staff terms and conditions of service 2002.

-The new contractual arrangements also apply in England to general practice trainees during approved general medical practice placements that form part of postgraduate medical education and replace provisions currently contained in schedules to the directions to Health Education England (GP registrars).
+The contractual arrangements also apply in England to general practice trainees during approved general medical practice placements that form part of postgraduate medical education and replaced provisions contained in schedules to the directions to Health Education England (GP registrars).

 1.2 How does the 2016 contract apply to dentists in training?